bleast/netty-http-server/README.md

 }
 ```

-also remember to import your controller class in to spring, we can you annotation as follow
+also remember to import your controller class into spring, we can use annotation as follow

 ```xml
 // spring-test.xml